Understanding the Star Rating of an Air Purifier

 Every product of Air purifier is provided with a rating label on it.
-The rating label will give the consumer a better understanding of a particular product, based on some limitations.
+The rating label will give the consumer to better understanding the Star Rating of an Air Purifier or a particular product, based on some limitations.

 But many of us are not aware of what this rating label on the product is actually saying.

-If you are all set to buy an air purifer then it’s all about understanding the star rating of an air purifier for the best one.
+If you are all set to buy an air purifier then it’s all about understanding the star rating of an air purifier for the best one.

 The best way to understand a star rating label on an air purifier is, the number of stars on it will tell you how effective service it produces with less power consumption.
 The less energy it consumes means the less will be the electricity bill.

 In this way, we can understand the star rating simply….fine…But how we measure it….

 I think you are also here to know about the star rating of an air purifier right!!!